-Having become familiar with the characters of the normal vesicular respiration as compared with those of the normal laryngeal or tracheal respiration, the student may then proceed to study the former in the different regions of the chest.
+The student should verify these characters, compare them with the characters of the normal laryngeal respiration, and become practically familiar with the differential points.
+He should then proceed to study the normal vesicular murmur in the different regions of the chest.
 The murmur will be found to present variations in the different regions on the same side, and in the corresponding regions on the two sides of the chest.
 The variations, within the range of health, in the latter are especially important.
-The following account of the murmur in the different regions embodies the results of the analysis of a series of recorded examinations of healthy persons.1
+The following account of the murmur in the different regions embodies the results of a series of recorded examinations of healthy persons.

-Right and Left Infra-clavicular Region .--- The murmur in this region, on either side, differs more or less from the murmur as heard in the anterior regions below, or in the infra-scapular region.
+Right and Left Infra-clavicular Region. - The murmur in this region, on either side, differs more or less from the murmur as heard in the anterior regions below, or in the infra-scapular region.
 The vesicular quality in the inspiration is less marked.
 The pitch is higher.
 The expiratory sound is longer, less feeble, and higher in pitch.
 The difference between the two sides in this region is especially important with reference to diagnosis.
 The intensity of the inspiratory sound is almost invariably greater on the left side.
 Its vesicular quality is more marked, and the pitch is lower.
 Per contra, the inspiratory sound on the right side, in this region, is less intense, less vesicular, and higher in pitch than the inspiratory sound on the left side.
 In forced breathing the intensity of the murmur is increased more on the left than on the right side.
 The expiratory sound is sometimes wanting on the left, when it is heard on the right side.
 On the right side, the expiratory sound is longer than on the left side.
 It may be prolonged on the right side to nearly or quite the length of the inspiratory sound.
 Sometimes on the right side the pitch of the expiratory is higher than that of the inspiratory on the same side, and it may have a tubular quality.
 A rare peculiarity is a prolonged, high, tubular expiratory sound on both sides, analogous to the laryngeal or tracheal expiration.
 When this is the case, the pitch of the expiratory sound is higher on the left than on the right side.